popkdodge/popkdodge.github.io/_posts/2020-05-29-DAL-ready-for-take-off.md

 ---
 layout: post
 title: Is Delta "ready for take-off"?
-subtitle: As U.S. economy coming back to life US airlines companies stock look like a once in a lifetime opportunity for investors.
+subtitle: As the economy comes back to life U.S. airline company stocks look like a once in a lifetime opportunity for investors.
 gh-repo: popkdodge
 gh-badge: [star, fork, follow]
 tags: [stocks, investing, finance]